-- adhere to the school/setting's educational visits policy/ quidance - always have another member of staff or volunteer present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with the school's policy - have written parental consent to the activity - ensure that their behaviour remains professional at all times(see section 7) - never share beds with pupils/students.
+- adhere to the school's educational visits policy/ quidance - always have another member of staff or volunteer present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with the school's policy - have written parental consent to the activity - ensure that their behaviour always remains professional (see section 7) - never share beds with pupils. - not share bedrooms unless it involves a dormitory situation or is necessary to meet a child or sufficient risk assessments.
+This would include assessment of any risks to employees, children or others during an educational visit, and the measures that should be taken to minimise these risks.
+For regular activities, such as taking pupils to a local swimming pool, the risks should be considered under the school's general arrangements and a check to make sure that the precautions remain suitable is all that is required.
+For annual or infrequent activities, a review of an existing assessment may be all that is needed.
+For new higher-risk activities or trips, a specific assessment of the significant risks should be carried out.

-18 Guidance is also available from the Outdoor Education Advisers' Panel http://oeapng.info/
+&lt;sup>16 Guidance is also available from the Outdoor Education Advisers' Panel http://oeapng.info/